What can teachers do to improve their students’ reading comprehension?

 Each of these has its pros and cons: Generally, reading shorter passages leads to increased comprehension but may take up more class time, whereas longer passages shorten the overall activity time but may not foster as deep an understanding of the text.

-Courtesy of the Vaughn Gross Center for Reading and Language Arts
+Reprinted with permission from the Vaughn Gross Center for Reading and Language Arts at The University of Texas at Austin, copyright © April 18, 2009